Tengo10/TC100-mod/README.md

 Nmap returns no open ports and no firmware downloads can be found on [Teckins](https://www.teckinhome.com/) website.

 Hardware seems to be very similar to the [Banana-Pi Cam(D1)](https://github.com/Lamobo/Lamobo-D1).
+Most Hardware seems similar to Information found in this [Repository](https://github.com/JayGoldberg/anyka-cams).

 ## Hardware